uciccnl/lab/_members/6_nadkarni.md

 linkedin:
 github:
 orcid:
-description: "Mohit Nadkarni is a graduate from the University of Texas, Austin.
+description: "Mohit received his B.S. in Neuroscience from the University of Texas, Austin where he researched learning and decision-making with Dr. Alison Preston, Dr. Sharon Noh, and Dr. Christine Coughlin.
+He previous worked on a number of projects investigating decision-making and learning in older and younger adults using neuroimaging (fMRI) and computational modeling techniques.

-He has a bachelors of science in neuroscience.
-His interests lie in learning more about how decision making is effected by age.
+After graduating, he chose to further explore his passions and interests in research.
+He’s interested in learning more about how decision making is effected by age, and the conditions of learning and decision-making across ones lifespan that could be improved.

-Outside the lab, Mohit enjoys reading running, chess, and yelping!"
+Outside the lab, Mohit enjoys reading running, chess, and yelping!
 ---